Crispy on the outside and tender on the inside, these brussels sprouts are incredibly easy to prepare with simple ingredients.

 - Preheat your oven to 400 degrees F.

-- Remove any outer yellow leaves from sprouts.
-Rinse, trim stems and slice in half lengthwise.
+- Remove any outer yellow and/or discolored leaves from sprouts.
+Trim stems, rinse and slice in half vertically.

 - Toss Brussels sprouts in a large bowl with olive oil, salt, pepper and garlic powder, coating as evenly as possible.